Skip to main content

 What information will be used to make a decision on the case?

-The Head of Student Policy & Safeguarding will review the Investigation Report and determine one of the following:
+The Investigation Report is reviewed to determine one of the following:

-• that the case should be addressed through an alternative procedure
+• The case should be addressed through an alternative procedure.

-The civil standard of proof is used in Student Disciplinary cases to determine an outcome, namely ‘the balance of probabilities’ and that something is more likely than not to have happened and must still be supported by evidence.
+The burden of proof for student disciplinary cases sits with the University and it is our responsibility to prove the case being considered.
+The civil standard of proof is used in such cases, namely ‘the balance of probabilities’.
+This means that something is more likely than not to have happened and must be supported by evidence.

 How long should the Disciplinary process take?